Professor of Cinema and Digital Media

 Professor of German

-Prof. Fisher is the author of two books: Christian Petzold (University of Illinois, 2013) and Disciplining Germany: Youth, Reeducation, and Reconstruction after the Second World War (Wayne State University, 2007).
-He has also edited or co-edited four books, including, on film: Generic Histories of German Cinema: Genre and its Deviations (2013, Camden House, Screen series), and Collapse of the Conventional: German Cinema and its Politics at the Turn of the Twenty-First Century (2010, Wayne State University), as well as on literature and theory: Spatial Turns: Space, Place, and Mobility in German Literary and Visual Culture (2010, Rodopi) and Critical Theory: Current State and Future Prospects (2001, Berghahn).
+Prof. Fisher is the author of four single-authored books: German Ways of War: The Affective Geographies and Generic Transformations of German War Films (Rutgers UP, 2022); Treme (Wayne State University, 2019), Christian Petzold (University of Illinois, 2013) and Disciplining Germany: Youth, Reeducation, and Reconstruction after the Second World War (Wayne State University, 2007).
+He has also edited or co-edited seven books or special issues, including on film (The Modern City in World Cinema [Telos special issue 2021]; Berlin School and its Global Contexts: A Transnational Art Cinema [2018, Wayne State UP]; Generic Histories of German Cinema: Genre and its Deviations [2013, Camden House's Screen series], and Collapse of the Conventional: German Cinema and its Politics at the Turn of the Twenty-First Century [2010, Wayne State UP]) as well as on literature and theory (Spatial Turns: Space, Place, and Mobility in German Literary and Visual Culture [2010, Rodopi] and Critical Theory: Current State and Future Prospects [2001, Berghahn]).
+He is now working on a project on media, especially television, and democratization in the Germanys and Austria in the 1950s and 1960s.

-He has also published over 30 articles and book chapters, in the journals New German Critique, The German Quarterly, Seminar, Iris, The Goethe Yearbook, and Zeitschrift für Germanistik, among others.
-He is currently working on a study of German war films from the first half of the twentieth century.
+He has also published over 50 articles and book chapters, including in the journals New German Critique, The German Quarterly, Seminar, Iris, The Goethe Yearbook, and Zeitschrift für Germanistik, among others.

-Prof. Fisher teaches courses at UC Davis in German and Cinema and Digital Media, on topics ranging from Bertolt Brecht to contemporary European cinema.
-He has also developed a summer-abroad course for UC Davis, entitled “World Cinema and the European Film Festival,” which is based in Berlin but travels to the Locarno Film Festival in southern Switzerland/northern Italy.
-At UC Davis, Prof. Fisher is an affiliated faculty member in Critical Theory, Cultural Studies, Performance Studies, and Jewish Studies.
+Professor Fisher teaches courses at UC Davis in German and Cinema and Digital Media, on topics ranging from Bertolt Brecht to contemporary European cinema.
+He has also developed a summer-abroad course for UC Davis, entitled “World Cinema and the European Film Festival,” which travels to the Locarno Film Festival in southern Switzerland/northern Italy.
+At UC Davis, Professor Fisher is an affiliated faculty member in Critical Theory, Cultural Studies, Performance Studies, and Jewish Studies.